ericgregory/ericgregory.github.com/Stories.md

 [Miguel and the Viatura](http://futurismic.com/2010/06/01/new-fiction-miguel-and-the-viatura-by-eric-gregory/)
 Futurismic, June 2010

-> Miguel still wasn’t certain how Joaõ managed to find the old man.
-He’d done it countless times now, on birthdays and holidays, even in the years before he quit school and left the Boys’ Campus.
-He must have had some contact of a contact among the excitadors, Miguel guessed, some crooked (or earnest) young recruit at Buraq.
-Another Boner, maybe.
-Miguel knew so little about his brother’s life: it spun in a wild, elliptical orbit which now and then intersected with Miguel, tugged him onto brief, strange paths.
+> Miguel knew so little about his brother’s life: it spun in a wild, elliptical orbit which now and then intersected with Miguel, tugged him onto brief, strange paths.

 [The Earth of Yunhe]()
 Shine: An Anthology of Optimistic Science Fiction